 The subject property was placed in the M-X-T Zone through the sectional map amendment of the Subregion 6 Master Plan and SMA.
-The applicant submitted a traffic impact study (TIS) dated March 31, 2020 with this CSP.
-The Transportation Planning Section has reviewed and analyzed the TIS, in accordance with Transportation Review Guidelines, Part 1 (Guidelines).
-In a memorandum dated June 22, 2020 (Burton to Zhang), the Transportation Planning Section concluded that adequate transportation facilities will be available to support the proposed development, subject to certain conditions.
+The applicant submitted a traffic impact study (TIS) dated March 31, 2020 with this CSP and it was reviewed and analyzed in accordance with Transportation Review Guidelines, Part 1 (Guidelines).
+A memorandum dated June 22, 2020 (Burton to Zhang) concluded that adequate transportation facilities will be available to support the proposed development, subject to certain conditions.
 The table below shows the intersections deemed to be critical, as well as the levels of service (LOS) representing existing conditions:

 EXISTING CONDITIONS

-Intersection AM РМ
+Intersection AM PM

 (LOS/CLV) (LOS/CLV)

 MD 725 @ MD 202 A/801 B/1145

 US 301 @ MD 725 C/1189 E/1512